enze-chen/enze-chen.github.io/resources.markdown

 You can also **Search** by using <kbd>Ctrl+F</kbd>.
 _Please be conservative_, e.g., use "comput" to cover different suffixes.

-- I try to indicate a few personal recs for K-12 🤓, UG/GR students 🎓, and instructors 🧑🏼‍🏫.
+- I try to indicate a few personal recs for K-12 🤓, UG/GR students 🎓, instructors 🧑🏼‍🏫, and the public 🌎.
 Filter by this column for a condensed list.